Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth can cause employees to be uninspiring and uninspiring, both within the company as well as on the job market.
+A lack of personal growth can make employees uncompetitive at work, inside the organization as well as on the job market.

 How Can You Keep Your Competitive?